boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 First read Dr Nestori Syynimaa's blog post.
 The aim of this post is not to republish his great work, but to build on it; providing a detailed "How to Guide" for red teams aiming to succeed in a successful Device Code Phish.
 + [o365blog.com - Introducing a new phishing technique for compromising Office 365 accounts](https://o365blog.com/post/phishing/)

-## Infrastruture - Azure Phishing Tenant
+## Azure Phishing Infrastructure Setup

-#### Create an Azure Account
+### Azure Subscription Setup
-+ Create an Azure account at [azure.microsoft.com](https://azure.microsoft.com/en-us/free/) & login to [portal.azure.com](https://portal.azure.com/)
++ Create an Azure account at [azure.microsoft.com](https://azure.microsoft.com/en-us/free/).
-- You will be required to verify with a valid email, phone number, and credit card.
+  +  You will be required to verify with a valid email, phone number, and credit card.
++ Login to your newly created Azure subscription at [portal.azure.com](https://portal.azure.com/).

-#### Create an Azure Active Directory Tenant
+### Azure Active Directory Setup
-+ Go to the Azure Active Directory service from within your Azure portal
++ Go to the Azure Active Directory (AAD) service from within your Azure portal
 ![](/assets/images/gotoAAD.png)
 + Create a new Azure Active Directory Tenant
   + Azure AD > Overview > Manage Tenant > +Create